Fiji: The Happiest Place on Earth

 In Fiji words like ‘paradise’ come to the lips very easily.
-That’s because this archipelago nation of some 330 islands is blessed with a blissful panoply of palm-fringed beaches, iridescent coral reefs and smiling locals.
+That’s because this archipelago nation of 333 islands is blessed with a blissful panoply of palm-fringed beaches, iridescent coral reefs and smiling locals.

 A dream stopover